• Skip to primary navigation

 • Anchors: Some parts have fixed anchors like bolts or pitons.

-Some information on Abseiling Climbing
+Some information on Abseiling and Climbing

 You may get here the game equipment, background, types, lists, and also details.

-Background: Golden age of alpinism History of rock rising.
+Background: Golden age of alpinism.
+History of rock rising.

-Types: Big Wall, Buildering, Aid, Competition, Face, Crack Deep Water Solo, Ice, Indoor, Lead, Rock, Rope, Slam, Roped Solo, Solo, Sport, Speed, Tree, and Trad.
+Types: Big Wall, Buildering, Aid, Competition, Face, Crack, Deep Water Solo, Ice, Indoor, Lead, Rock, Rope, Slam, Roped Solo, Solo, Sport, Speed, Tree, and Trad.

 Terms: Abseiling – Belaying – Grades.

-Don’t miss to watch: FIFA World Cup 2022 teams and schedule
+Don’t miss watching: FIFA World Cup 2026

 Rules of Abseiling